bboxdigital/lvc-api-docs/exit-api-main/README.md

-# La Vitrine REST API Documentation
+# La Vitrine Culturelle (LVC) REST API Documentation

 ## Introduction

-Welcome to the official documentation for La Vitrine Culturelle's REST API, a comprehensive interface designed to expose curated event data in Quebec to external partners.
+Welcome to the official documentation for La Vitrine Culturelle's (LVC) REST API, a comprehensive interface designed to expose curated event data in Quebec to external partners.
 This API follows the OpenAPI standards, providing a reliable and flexible solution for accessing event-related information.

 ## Background